prioberoi/deep-learning-img-recognition/README.md

 `lr_mult` is defined in the first param{} for the filters as a learning rate of 1 and in the second param{} for the biases, with a learning rate of 2.

 The `weight_filler` initializes the filters from the [Xavier algorithm](http://jmlr.org/proceedings/papers/v9/glorot10a/glorot10a.pdf) instead of a Gaussian distribution.
 [This](http://andyljones.tumblr.com/post/110998971763/an-explanation-of-xavier-initialization) and [this](https://prateekvjoshi.com/2016/03/29/understanding-xavier-initialization-in-deep-neural-networks/) blogpost was helpful in getting a better understanding of the algorithm.
-My take away is the Xavier algorithm may help with the issue of a Gaussian distribution weight initialization allowing a neuron to saturate more and therefore cause learning slowdown.
-Caffe implements the Xavier algorithm by picking weights from a Gaussian distribution with a mean of 0 and a variance of 1/N.
+My take away is the Xavier algorithm may help with the issue that a Gaussian distribution weight initialization (with a mean of 0 and standard deviation of 1) allows a neuron to saturate more and therefore cause learning slowdown.
+Caffe implements the Xavier algorithm by picking weights from a Gaussian distribution with a mean of 0 and a variance of 1/N, instead.

 #### Pooling Layer